wooxogh/wooxogh.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm Woo Taeho, a Network and System Engineer based in Seoul, Korea.
+Hello!
+My name is Woo Taeho.
+I'm currently studying Computer Science at Yonsei University in Korea.
-I have experience in managing Linux servers, designing secure network infrastructure, and working with cloud environments such as AWS and GCP.
+My interests include systems programming, networking, and cloud infrastructure.
-I'm passionate about building reliable systems, automating workflows, and learning new technologies to improve operational efficiency.
+I am passionate about learning new technologies and developing practical skills through projects and collaboration.

 Experiences
 ------